social-media-ethics-automation/book-src-reddit/ch02_definitions/03_automation/07_details_of_bot-reddit.md

 - client_id
 - client_secret

 The final three highlighted pieces of code are the information for what to post on reddit.
 First, in the parentheses after `subreddit` is which subreddit to post on.
 In the parentheses after the `submit` is first the title of the post, and next is the text of the post itself.
-You can change any of these values ot change which subreddit you post to, and what title and text to post.
+You can change any of these values to change which subreddit you post to, and what title and text to post.

-So, by changing those sections of code, you run this program to post whatever reddit you want to post on a subreddit.
+So, by changing those sections of code, you run this program to post whatever you want to post on a subreddit.
 It is, of course, much easier to just open reddit and post something, but as we get to more complicated programs, we'll start to see more of the power (and pitfalls) of automation on social media.

 _Note: all the highlighted sections of code are surrounded by double quotes.
 In the Python programming language, putting something in quotes indicates that you want the computer to think of the things inside the quotes as pieces of text, in this case passwords and reddit post information._